AWARDS of the 62nd Krakow Film Festival

-DRAGON OF DRAGONS AWARD for the contribution into development of the world animated film JARMO JÄÄSKELÄINEN (Finland)
+DRAGON OF DRAGONS AWARD for the contribution into development of the world documentary film JARMO JÄÄSKELÄINEN (Finland)

 KFF RECOMMENDATION to the European Film Award in a documentary category